JstnVltt/Portfolio/src/content/blog/deploying-suricata.md

 ---
 title: Learning IDS / IPS Tools with Suricata
 excerpt: Learning offensive cybersecurity is great, but developping skills in defensive cybersecurity could also be interesting.
-Let's give it a try!.
+Let's give it a try!
 publishDate: 'Dec 1 2024'
 featureImage:
   src: '/Portfolio/camera.jpg'